carstein/carstein.github.io/_posts/2020-11-18-ptrace-rust.md

 ## How to eat with fork

 I will gradually introduce certain concepts as we go, but let us begin with a main code skeleton.
-When it comes to external libraries we will be using, I need to mention `nix`[^2] and `linux-personality`[^3].
+When it comes to external libraries we will be using, I need to mention [nix](https://crates.io/crates/nix) and [linux-personality]( https://crates.io/crates/linux-personality).
 First one is a a collection of Rust bindings to various \*nix APIs while second will allow us to disable `ASLR` for the child process.

 ```rust
 fn main() {